 Dysfluency (stuttering): Functional stuttering can emerge suddenly in adulthood without prior speech difficulties and is characterized by extreme variability, unusual patterns, or consistency in dysfluency that defies developmental or neurogenic patterns.

-Functional cognitive disorder: This can involve difficulties with memory, attention, or word-finding.
+Functional cognitive disorder: This can involve difficulties with memory, attention, or word-finding, often experienced as “brain fog” or slowed thinking.

-Speech and language disorders: Can include issues with articulation, prosody, or language (expressive or receptive).
+Speech and language disorders: Can include difficulties with articulation (speech sounds), prosody (speech rhythm or intonation), or language comprehension and expression.

 Cough and upper airway disorders: Functional cough and laryngeal hypersensitivity may arise due to altered sensory processing and can significantly impact quality of life.